 17. Are SHAKEN and the STIR framework the appropriate frameworks for call authentication on SIP-based networks?
 Are there other viable alternatives or variants?
 If so, what are their current levels of development and implementation?
-How would they compare to SHAKEN and the STIR framework in terms of feasibility, effectiveness, timing, cost, and other considerations?
+How would they compare to the SHAKEN and STIR frameworks in terms of feasibility, effectiveness, timing, cost, and other considerations?